deeputech/deeputech.github.io/_posts/memory-management-in-golang.md

 ![Small allocation](https://i.imgur.com/PY4pZhq.gif)

-In both tiny and small allocation if the `mspan`’s list is empty the the allocator will obtain a run of pages from the `mheap` to use for the `mspan`.
+In both tiny and small allocation if the `mspan`’s list is empty the allocator will obtain a run of pages from the `mheap` to use for the `mspan`.
 If the `mheap` is empty or has no page runs large enough then it allocates a new group of pages (at least 1MB) from the OS.

-**Large(size > 32KB)**: Objects of size greater than 32 kilbytes are allocated directly on the corresponding size class of `mheap`.
+**Large(size > 32KB)**: Objects of size greater than 32 kilobytes are allocated directly on the corresponding size class of `mheap`.
 If the `mheap` is empty or has no page runs large enough then it allocates a new group of pages (at least 1MB) from the OS.

 ![Large allocation](https://i.imgur.com/uLhLZMm.gif)